Minnesota State High School League takes urgent steps to address fall sports, budget woes

 The league's financial concerns predate the onset of the coronavirus in March.

-In February, the directors unanimously approved raising each school’s annual league membership fee $40, from $120 to $160, for the 2020-21 school year.
-In addition, the fee that schools pay the league per activity also rose $40, from $120 to $160.
-And schools will also be charged $1 per student enrolled, adjusted for free- and reduced-lunch numbers.
+In February, the directors unanimously approved raising each school's annual league membership fee from $120 to $160 for the 2020-21 school year.
+In addition, the fee that schools pay the league per activity also rose from $120 to $160.
+And schools also will be charged $1 per student enrolled, adjusted for free- and reduced-lunch numbers.

-The effect of those activity fee increase on individual students and families was left for schools to decide.
+The effect of those activity fee increases on individual students and families was left for schools to decide.

 Those increases were the first step in a desired revenue stream change.
-Currently, about 80 percent of the league’s funding comes from ticket sales, television and sponsorship revenue generated by what assistant director Rich Matter called “our state tournament product.”
+Currently, about 80% of the league's funding comes from ticket sales, television and sponsorship revenue generated by what assistant director Rich Matter called "our state tournament product."

 Martens said "the programming our schools seek is a $5 million product" that includes about $650,000 in catastrophic and concussion insurance.
 The league sponsors 43 activities and prefers moving toward basing the operating budget on sustainable school-produced fees rather than unpredictable state tournament revenue.

-The increased school fees represented much of what had been expected to be an $800,000 excess in revenues after expenses revenue for the year before COVID-19 wiped out much of the boys’ and girls’ basketball state tournaments and the spring sports season.
+The increased school fees represented much of what had been expected to be an $800,000 excess in revenue after expenses for the school year before COVID-19 wiped out much of the boys' and girls' basketball state tournaments and the spring sports season.

 "It's not a knee-jerk reaction," Jerome said.
 "But I think the changes brought by the pandemic have forced this issue out of the shadows and into the light."